 FAQ

-No. PVT work experience may help some pathways, but PR depends on program rules, eligibility, scores, documents, and timing.
+No. Working Holiday work experience may help some pathways, but PR depends on program rules, eligibility, scores, documents, and timing.

 What is the difference between PR status and a PR card?+